 Queen’s Hope: Padmé Choses Herself, For Better or Worse.

 Padmé feels guilty not confiding in her friends about her marriage to Anakin but also cherishes that this part of her life is hers.
 This guilt/secret comes to a head when Sabé finds out in the worst way.
-Having gone back to Coruscant to cover for Padmé while she is on a secret mission at the beginning of the Clone Wars, Sabé is disturbed in her sleep and almost Force-choked when Anakin senses she is not his wife.
+Having gone back to Coruscant to cover for Padmé while she was on a secret mission at the beginning of the Clone Wars, Sabé is disturbed in her sleep and almost Force-choked when Anakin senses she is not his wife.
 When Sabé learns Padmé married Anakin without telling her, the former handmaiden realizes that their friendship has changed.
-The marriage, the politics, and Coruscant has changed Padmé.
+Marriage, politics, and Coruscant have changed Padmé.

-And so, Sabé tells Padmé that she cannot be her decoy moving forward and to not ask her again.
-Sabé, once dedicated and fiercely loyal to Padmé, is on her own path doing work meaningful to her.
+And so, Sabé tells Padmé that she cannot be her decoy moving forward and not to ask her again.
+Sabé, once dedicated and fiercely loyal to Padmé, is on her path to doing meaningful work.
 Padmé has chosen herself, and so must Sabé.